FinDockLabs/findock-single-gift-entry/README.md

 A quick description for what this repo contains:
 - FinDock version of Salesforce Manage Gift Entries flow (cloned & customised)
-- Visualforce Page to override the 'New Gift Entry' button
+- VisualForce Page to override the 'New Gift Entry' button -> A VisualForce page is used because the Lightning override is already taken by Salesforce
 - LWC Component and Aura app to run the flow in a Visualfroce page

 Supporting permissions are included.